AtibaAnwar/SpringBoot_application/README.md

 ## Usage:
 - The controller is mapped to the "/home" endpoint, and when accessed, it populates a Thymeleaf template with data and renders it for the user.

-Feel free to explore the source code for a deeper understanding of the implementation details and usage of these Spring Boot features.